wreckbeck/book-review-site/README.md

   - Each image should link to their page in Amazon.com or a book review page.

 ### Book Review Pages
 Create a book review page for the book *Eloquent Ruby* by Russ Olsen in a new file `eloquent-ruby.html`.
-The content for that page is provided in the content folder by the text file `Eloquent_Ruby.txt`.
+The content for that page is provided in the content folder by the text file `eloquent-ruby.txt`.
 The book review page should have the same overall structure as `index.html`, except the main content section should structure the information inside of the text file.
 The page should also include the image of the book, included in the images folder.

 Use `eloquent-ruby.html` as a template for the other review pages for the other books.